Vrroom/vrroom.github.io/_posts/2024-08-11-sign-detection.markdown

 I should point out that Snorkel is not a magic wand.
 The heuristics that one uses should be pretty good already and should broadly cover the dataset.
 Also, detecting hand-signers is quite a simple computer-vision problem, in the era of GPT-4o.
 That being said, it is pretty exciting that it works at all and should make data acquisition cheaper in a lot of use cases.

 Our code is available on [GitHub](https://github.com/Longtail-AI-Foundation/sign-detect).
 We have used it to clean ~ 500 hours of news videos (ISL) along with transcripts.
 If anyone has any use for this this dataset/code, please reach out to us.
-We are just getting started, and honestly, don't really know what we are doing, so any thoughts/suggestions will be appreciated.
+Any thoughts/suggestions will be appreciated.

 ---